mercari/tortoise/README.md

 # Tortoise

 <img alt="Tortoise" src="docs/images/tortoise_big.jpg" width="400px"/>

 Get cute Tortoises into your Kubernetes garden and say goodbye to the days optimizing your rigid autoscalers.

+_Tortoise is still in the early stage and we recommend evaluating its behaviour with your services in your development environment carefully._

 ## Motivation